Updated December 2019

-As patients age, their risk for developing this disease increases.
-They are more likely to develop other risks for PAD, such as high cholesterol, high blood pressure, or diabetes.
+As patients age, their PAD risk increases.
+They’re more likely to develop other risks for PAD, such as high cholesterol, high blood pressure, or diabetes.
 Patients who smoke are also at an increased risk.

-“Patients should be more aware of the fact that, if they have risk factors for blockages in the heart, they are at risk for developing blockages in their legs,” Dr. Campia commented.
-“Smoking, together with diabetes, is the strongest risk factor for PAD.
-Patients who smoke or have diabetes have 3x the risk of PAD than people who do not smoke or have diabetes.”
+“Patients should be aware that if they have risk factors for blockages in the heart, they’re at risk for developing blockages in their legs,” Dr. Campia commented.
+“Smoking and diabetes are the strongest risk factors for PAD.
+Patients who smoke or have diabetes have 3x the risk for PAD than people who do not smoke or have diabetes.”

 What type of symptoms should patients be looking for?

-The lack of specific symptoms for PAD makes it difficult for many patients to get the diagnosis and treatment they need.
+The lack of specific PAD symptoms makes it difficult for many patients to get the diagnosis and treatment they need.

-“The majority of patients who have blockages and don’t have recognizable symptoms, don’t get them treated.
+“The majority of patients who have blockages—but don’t have recognizable symptoms—don’t get them treated.
 The problem is that even if you don’t have symptoms, the fact that you have blockages in other parts of your circulation puts you at risk for heart attack and stroke.
-Also, the blockages in the legs can get worse and worse and there may not be enough blood flow to keep the tissues of the leg, specifically the feet, oxygenated.
+Also, the blockages in the legs can get worse and there may not be enough blood flow to keep the tissues of the leg, specifically the feet, oxygenated.
 So, they may develop ulcers,” explained Dr. Campia.

 How is PAD treated?

 Traditionally, healthcare providers have focused on addressing the risk factors for PAD to help patients avoid it.
-This includes encouraging patients to quit smoking and treating related health issues, such as high blood pressure, high cholesterol, and diabetes.
+This strategy includes encouraging patients to quit smoking and treating PAD-related health issues, such as high blood pressure, high cholesterol, and diabetes.

 Until recently, secondary prevention for patients with PAD meant treating them with aspirin or clopidogrel.
-However, new results from a recent trial, called the COMPASS trial, are bringing this treatment to the next level.
-The results of the trial suggest that a low-dose anticoagulant paired with aspirin could help better protect patients.
+However, results from a recent trial called COMPASS suggest that a low-dose anticoagulant (blood thinner) paired with aspirin could help better protect patients.

 Awareness Saves Lives

-Despite the serious nature of PAD, not many people know what it is or what symptoms they should be talking to their doctors about.
-In a study designed to gauge general public awareness, only 26 percent of respondents were familiar with PAD.
-Among those familiar, only 1 in 4 of them knew that PAD increased a patient’s risk of heart attack and stroke.
+Despite the serious nature of PAD, many people don’t know what it is or its symptoms are.
+In a study designed to gauge general public awareness, 74% of respondents reported that they weren’t familiar with PAD.
+Among those who were familiar, only 1 in 4 of them knew that PAD increased a patient’s risk of heart attack and stroke.
 Even fewer knew that it could lead to amputation.

 By raising awareness around PAD, NATF hopes to help more patients recognize their symptoms, get diagnosed, and receive the treatment they need.